andrewrgoss/yahoo-fantasy-fball-scraper/README.md

 ## Extract Pre-Draft Auction Values for Analysis

 For fantasy football managers participating in auction-style drafts, [Yahoo Fantasy Football](https://football.fantasysports.yahoo.com) allows team managers to provide their own custom salary cap values prior to their league's draft.
 Users can set personal auction values for as many players as they'd like.
 Average, league, and projected auction values are also displayed based on league settings.
-While this is valuable data, this section of the Yahoo Fantasy Football platform does not allow managers to annotate and add their own notes for each player.
+While this is valuable data, this section of the Yahoo Fantasy Football platform does not allow managers to annotate their own notes for each player.

 ![Yahoo Fantasy Football Pre-Draft Auction Costs](/_img/yahoo_pre_draft_auction_values.png)